John H. Summers, 73, Millmont

 John Henry “Johnny Boy” Summers, 73, of Millmont, peacefully entered eternal rest at home on Dec.
 10, 2022, surrounded by his family.

 He was born Jan.
-17, 1949, in Vivian, West Virginia, to the late John Franklin and Della (Faulkner) Summers.
-On July 3, 1969, he married the love of his life, Rose DiPremo, who survives.
+17, 1949, in Vivian, W.Va., to the late John Franklin and Della (Faulkner) Summers Wise.
+In 1969 he married the love of his life, Rose DiPremo, who survives.

-He served in the United States Navy during the Vietnam War, where he was a Marine mechanic.
+He served in the United States Navy.
+He was a marine mechanic, serving during the Vietnam War.

 His family meant more to him than anything else in the world.
 Anyone who knew John knew that he was the most loving spouse, father, and PaPa that a family could ask for.
 His knowledge and guidance were the foundation of his family.
 Early in life, John learned the importance of hard work and he instilled that same work ethic in his family.
 He taught them the importance of family, hard work and doing what is right.
 John worked tirelessly to ensure that his family had everything they needed.
 He faced every challenge in life with admirable strength and courage.